Tianze Hu

 Presented at UM Mechanical Engineering Undergraduate Symposium 2024 & 2025 (Best Poster Award 2024)

-We first develop and characterize a laminated fabric kink valve as a pressure-threshold element, using TPU-coated nylon channels that fold to block flow above a tunable load.
-Building on this device, we construct a family of pneumatic fabric logic gates: a NOT gate based on the kink valve, NAND and NOR as primitives, and derived AND/OR functions created by composition.
-Finally, we demonstrate an all-fabric pneumatic SR latch that stores one bit of state using only pressure signals and compliant textiles.
-These results provide preliminary proof of concept for our broader effort to create scalable fabric logic for soft robots and wearable controllers.
+I developed and characterized a laminated fabric kink valve as a pressure-threshold element, using TPU-coated nylon channels that folded to block flow above a tunable load.
+Building on this device, I constructed a family of pneumatic fabric logic gates: a NOT gate based on the kink valve, NAND and NOR as primitives, and derived AND/OR functions created by composition.
+Finally, I demonstrated an all-fabric pneumatic SR latch that stored one bit of state using only pressure signals and compliant textiles.
+These results provided preliminary proof of concept for our broader effort to create scalable fabric logic for soft robots and wearable controllers.

 Thermal Runaway Product-Gas Mitigation with a Monolith HF Converter